StevenM2002/LurkForWork/usability.md

 - Login and register auto takes you to feed page after success

 - Links between login and register page on the login and register pages themselves

+- A simple colour scheme and ideal contrast between text and background so text can be read

+- A simplified nav bar to display what users can interact with